austineamonn/SummerResearch2024/README.md

 ### Goal:
 Take student input data and build a privatized version to train a machine learning model.
 The machine learning model will provide students with topics for future study and possible career paths.
 Then the students take these topics and paths to advisors, professors, counselors, peers, and others.
 These people will help the student consider next steps (picking classes, career fairs, etc.) based on the results.

+### Applications:
+Data privatization techniques are vital for allowing data to be shared without risking exposing the sensitive data to being identifiable by malicious parties.
+Though this project uses student demographic information as the sensitive data, this work is very applicable to medical data collection and analysis.

 ### Table of Contents:
 <ol>
   <li>Main Functions</li>